lustre-labs/lustre/pages/guide/04-spa-deployments.md

 ## Deploying with Cloudflare Pages

 There are multiple ways to deploy a Lustre SPA with Cloudflare Pages.
 For this guide we will focus on automated deployments using GitHub Actions.
-We will opt out of "Automatic Deployments" since it does not support Gleam and/or Lustre.
+We will opt out of Cloudflare's "Automatic Deployments" since it does not support Gleam and/or Lustre.
 Instead, we build our application with `lustre_dev_tools` and use the Wrangler action to deploy our application.

-First, in this guide we assume that you build your Lustre application with:
+In this guide we also assume that you build your Lustre application with:

 ```
 gleam run -m lustre/dev build app
 ```

-and that this results in a `priv/static` directory in your repository root.
-The built application is then loaded in a `<script>` tag in your HTML file (`index.html`), also located in your repository root directory.
+and that this results in a `priv/static` directory in your repository root directory.
+The built application is then loaded in a `<script>` tag in your HTML file (`index.html`), located in your repository root directory.

-In other words, this setup closely resembles the [Hello World example](https://github.com/lustre-labs/lustre/tree/main/examples/01-hello-world).
+In other words, this project setup closely resembles the [Hello World example](https://github.com/lustre-labs/lustre/tree/main/examples/01-hello-world).

 ### Setting up Cloudflare Pages